Python Manual Logger

 Parameters

-: A dictionary containing the request parametersresponse
+- request: A dictionary containing the request parameters

-: A LoggingOptions dictionary with timing information
+- options: A LoggingOptions dictionary with timing information

 HeliconeResultRecorder